Tamales

 Another very large type of tamale is zacahuil, made in the Huasteca region of San Luis Potosí, Mexico.

-Tamales are usually served in the morning, but frankly they are good for any meal.
+Tamales are typically served in the morning, but frankly they are good for any meal.

 Flickr